- What is the issue?

 Again, participle hyparchōn is a present active participle.
 A present active participle could be used to refer to something in the past if the main verb is past tense referring to a past event.
 However, participles are not necessarily contemporaneous with the main verb.
 The context clearly demonstrates that Jesus is now been given the expression of God because he first took the expression of a servant and humbly obeyed his God unto death.

 The Greek word used μορφῇ (morphē ) means form, outward appearance, shape.
-“Expression”, meaning something that manifests, embodies, or symbolizes something else (Merriam Webster) fits this definition well.
-“Form” is a less appropriate choice because the distinction with what some thing is and what something appears to be is lost.
-Rather morphe carries the notion of position and status as in Tobit 1:13 of LXX (“status”).
-The comparison with the morphe of a servant” (v.7) enables us to understand morphe as used in the context of the passage is more like status, position or rank.
+“Expression”, meaning something that manifests, embodies or symbolizes something else (Merriam Webster) fits this definition well.
+“Form” is a less appropriate choice because the distinction between what something is and what something appears to be is lost.
+Rather, morphe carries the notion of position and status as in Tobit 1:13 of LXX (“status”).
+The comparison with the morphe of a servant” (v.7) enables us to understand morphe as used in the context of the passage is more like status, position, or rank.
 In British English “form” is used interchangeably with “rank” as a person can be spoken of as in being in good “form” or “shape.”

 From secular writings, we learn that the Greeks used morphē to describe when the gods changed their appearance.
 Kittel (TDNT) points out that in pagan mythology, the gods change their forms (morphē), and especially notes Aphrodite, Demeter and Dionysus as three who did.
 This is clearly a change of appearance, not nature.
 Josephus, a contemporary of the Apostles, used morphē to describe the shape of statues (Bauer’s Lexicon).